 Standardised Language and Maths Tests

-Administered in Years 7 – 9 to assist teachers in identifying those students who may require additional assistance.
-In-class assistance from Learning Support staff is timetabled in mainstream classes and is arranged on an individual basis.
+These tests are administered in Years 7 – 9 to help teachers identify students who may require additional assistance.
+In-class assistance from Learning Support staff is timetabled in mainstream classes, and is arranged on an individual basis.

 Modified Learning Programs

-Arranged for students who require minor adaptations in order to participate meaningfully in mainstream classes (both compulsory and elective).
-These programs are implemented within the mainstream program.
+These programs are implemented within the mainstream program, and offered to students who require small adaptations in order to participate meaningfully in mainstream classes (both compulsory and elective).

 Alternate Learning Programs

 These programs are provided to a very small number of students who are unable to successfully participate in mainstream core programs.